ds4se/chapters/venkatesh-prasad-ranganath/simpleExplanationsAreBetter.md

 # While models are good, simple explanations are better

 I am pretty sure you have heard the phrase _Keep It Simple, Stupid (KISS)_.
 Even so, I am certain that you have been reminded about it time and again because simple varies with contexts.
-Here is my encounter with an incarnation of KISS while using data mining for software engineering.
+Here is my encounter with an incarnation of KISS while using data mining for software engineering -- _tell me what I need and not all that you know._

 ## How do we compare USB2 driver to USB3 driver?